Explore how ecologists conduct research in the field!

-The associated web pages contain everything necessary to create a virtual field research experience for students to help them develop an understanding of the type of research a scientist.
+The associated web pages contain everything necessary to create a virtual field research experience for students to help them develop an understanding of the type of research a scientist does.
 The researcher provides information about the area and the subjects being studied.
 The researcher shares his or her research questions with the students, encouraging them to make hypotheses about the answers to those questions.
 Using the researcher’s actual data students determine if their hypotheses are supported or refuted.
 When feasible, a link is provided so the students can ask the researcher follow up questions.

 Students can use the researcher's methods as a model for their own scientific studies.
 The students experience a real-world example of how science is used and research conducted.

 Background Information: What Is Ecology?